 Bit Number Description

-0 Default password not changed.
+0 Set comms password in iTools.

 1 Password has expired.

 2 Not applicable to the EPC2000 Programmable Controller

 3 Not applicable to the EPC2000 Programmable Controller

 4 Not applicable to the EPC2000 Programmable Controller

 5 Comms configuration access locked out.

 6 Control loop in demo mode.

 7 Control loop in auto tune mode.

 8 Comms in configuration mode.

 9 Loop Autotune requested, but cannot run.

 10 Reserved.

-11 Reserved.
+11. Reserved.

 12 Reserved.

 13 Reserved.

 14 Reserved.

 15 Reserved.